Ahmed-Elshitehi/Data-Structures-Studying/README.md

 ### Do you know any data structure?
 > The answer is **YES** you know the **array**
 #### Array Data Structure
+>An array is a collection of items stored at contiguous memory locations.
+The idea is to store multiple items of the same type together.
+This makes it easier to calculate the position of each element by simply adding >an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).